helm/helm-www/content/en/docs/intro/using_helm.md

 For more information on these commands, take a look at Helm's built-in help:
 `helm help`.

-In the next chapter, we look at the process of developing charts (coming soon for v3).
+In the [next chapter](https://helm.sh/docs/howto/charts_tips_and_tricks/), we look at the process of developing charts.